 Paleo Chocolate Pudding with Gelatin

-A deliciously decadent chocolate pudding made extra thick with the use of gelatin.
+A deliciously decadent paleo chocolate pudding that’s extra thick with the help of gelatin.
+Easily make it sugar free too!

 Ingredients